Tommy Lister Jr.

-Tommy Debo "Tiny" Lister Jr. (born Thomas Duane Lister Jr.; June 24, 1958 – December 10, 2020) was an American character actor and occasional professional wrestler known for his roles as the neighborhood bully Deebo in the 1995 film Friday and its 2000 sequel, and as President Lindberg in The Fifth Element.
+Tommy Debo "Tiny" Lister Jr. (born Thomas Duane Lister Jr.; June 24, 1958 – December 10, 2020) was an American actor and professional wrestler.
+As a character actor, he is known for his roles as the neighborhood bully Deebo in the 1995 film Friday and its 2000 sequel, and as President Lindberg in The Fifth Element.
 He had two short professional wrestling stints, with Hulk Hogan in the World Wrestling Federation (WWF) after appearing as Zeus in the 1989 film No Holds Barred and resuming the feud as Z-Gangsta in 1996 for World Championship Wrestling (WCW).
 He was born with a detached and deformed retina and was blind in his right eye, which drooped, a unique look that he turned to his advantage in film.
 He played in both comedies and dramas, usually cast as 'the heavy/big bully'.

 Early life

-Lister was born on June 24, 1958, in Pine Bluff, Arkansas, to Thomas Duane Lister and Mildred (née Edwards) Lister.
+Lister was born on June 24, 1958, in Pine Bluff, Arkansas, to Thomas Duane Lister Sr. and Mildred (née Edwards) Lister.
 He grew up in Compton, California.
-Since his birth, he had a deformed and detached retina in his right eye, causing permanent blindness in his right eye.
+Since birth, he had a deformed and detached retina in his right eye, causing permanent blindness in that eye.

 Lister attended Palomar Junior College before transferring to Long Beach City College for his sophomore year.
 While at Long Beach, he recorded a 52 ft shot put throw, which helped to earn him a scholarship to California State University, Los Angeles.
 In his senior year, he won the national shot put title with a mark of over 61 ft 8 in.
 Lister was the 1982 NCAA Division II National Shot Put Champion.

 After college, Lister competed for the Converse Track Club, eventually raising his shot put mark to 64 ft 3 in, before trying out with the New Orleans Breakers of the United States Football League.
 He was cut after two exhibition games and opted to pursue acting instead.